-Most staff continue to work from home but will shortly be returning to office work, either at Wesley Place in Lonsdale Street, or CTM in Parkville on or around Monday November 29, 2021.
+Most staff continue to work from home but will shortly be returning to office work, either at Wesley Place in Lonsdale Street, or CTM in Parkville.
 All staff can be contacted via email or mobile phone as usual.
 Please note that any 9251 telephone numbers are no longer valid, as these related to the old Synod offices in Little Collins Street.
 If you need to contact someone from Synod Ministries and Operations whose phone number starts with 9251, please call Wesley Place UCA Reception on (03) 9116-1400.